Sarah Solovay

 Sarah Solovay (born March 30, 1994) professionally known as Solly, is an American singer and songwriter from New York City, currently residing in Los Angeles.
 In 2018, Solovay signed a worldwide publishing agreement with Wide Eyed Entertainment and Pulse Music Group.
-She has collaborated with Shawn Mendes, Bebe Rexha, Jason Derulo, Aloe Blacc, Galantis, Steve Aoki, Nessa Barrett, Hayden James, and Icona Pop.
+She has collaborated with Shawn Mendes, Bebe Rexha, Jason Derulo, Teddy Swims, David Guetta, Marshmello, Chris Stapleton, Dolly Parton, Nessa Barrett, Gayle and Alana Springsteen.
 Solovay was a vocalist on singles released by Galantis and Taska Black, and provided additional vocals for the Jason Derulo 2020 single, "Take You Dancing," which was RIAA-Certified Platinum and for which she won a 2022 BMI Pop Award.
+Solovay's song "One in a Million" by David Guetta and Bebe Rexha was nominated for a 2024 Grammy in the Best Pop Dance Recording Category.

-Early Years
+Early years

 Solovay began writing songs on guitar at age nine and released her debut EP, Gone, in 2009, at age fifteen.
 Its title track, "Gone," won the New York Songwriters Circle "Young Songwriters Award."
 In July, 2010, Solovay opened for John Mayer and Train on Mayer's "Battle Studies World Tour" in Scranton, Pennsylvania.
 She released her sophomore EP, Superhuman, in 2012, along with a few singles.
 During the summer of 2011, Solovay was profiled by The New York Times for being a musician while balancing school work.

 In 2016, Solovay graduated from Yale University, where she was an American Studies major with a focus on Visual, Audio, Literary and Performance Culture.
 She moved back to New York City and released "Rough Draft," in 2017.[3]
 It was put in rotation on Sirius XM The Pulse's show, "Train Tracks," and added to several Apple Music playlists, including "Future Hits" and "Breaking Pop."